badabing2005/PixelFlasher/README.md

     - (3rd field) Device ID.
     - (4th field) Device hardware.
     - (5th field) Current running firmware (in fastboot mode current firmware cannot be determined).
-4. Next select the factory or full OTA zip file (don't unzip), the application will recognize the phone model from the image name and validate the SHA-256 checksum.
+4. Next select the full OTA (recommended) or factory zip file (don't unzip), the application will recognize the phone model from the image name and validate the SHA-256 checksum.
 You can download [factory images](https://developers.google.com/android/images) by clicking the ![Image of link](/images/open-link-16.png) next to it.
 You can download full OTA images from [here](https://developers.google.com/android/ota).
 **Note:** Because both firmware package and full OTA are complete images, you can upgrade to any newer version without worrying about jumping versions (downgrades might work, but are not recommended).